scorpido74/azure-docs.nl-nl/articles/storage/files/storage-files-prevent-file-share-deletion.md

 ### <a name="availability"></a>Beschikbaarheid

-Zacht verwijderen voor Azure-bestands shares is beschikbaar op alle opslag lagen, alle typen opslag accounts en in elke regio die Azure Files beschikbaar is in.
+Zacht verwijderen voor Azure-bestands shares (preview) is beschikbaar op alle opslag lagen, alle typen opslag accounts en in elke regio waarin Azure Files beschikbaar is.

 ## <a name="configuration-settings"></a>Configuratie-instellingen